-- 1. WHEREAS, on September 18, 2013, the Historic Preservation Commission added 1610 Geary Boulevard, Peace Pagoda and Peace Plaza, to its Landmark Designation Work Program; and - 2.
-WHEREAS, Planning Department Preservation staff meeting the Secretary of the Interior's Professional Qualification Standards prepared the Landmark Designation Report for 1610 Geary Boulevard, which was reviewed by Tim Frye for accuracy and conformance with the purposes and standards of Article 10; and - 3.
-WHEREAS, the Historic Preservation Commission, at its regular meeting of June 21, 2017, reviewed Department staff's analysis of 1610 Geary Boulevard's historical significance per Article 10 as part of the Landmark Designation Case Report dated June 21, 2017 and initiated landmark designation through Resolution 876; and - 4.
-WHEREAS, the Historic Preservation Commission finds that the designation report for 1610 Geary Boulevard, Peace Pagoda and Peace Plaza, is in the form prescribed by the HPC and contains supporting historic, architectural, and/or cultural documentation; and - 5.
-WHEREAS, the Historic Preservation Commission finds that 1610 Geary Boulevard conveys its significant architectural qualities as the work of a master architect, Yoshiro Taniguchi, while employing a Modernist style based on traditional Japanese forms; and - 6.
-WHEREAS, the Historic Preservation Commission finds that 1610 Geary Boulevard coveys its historical significance for its association with the redevelopment of Japantown, serving as a visual landmark and embodiment of the community's identity and perseverance in the face of adversity, as well as an important site for cultural celebrations including the annual Cherry Blossom Festival and the Nihonmachi Street Fair; - 7.
-WHEREAS, the Historic Preservation Commission finds that the 1610 Geary Boulevard meets the eligibility requirements per Section 1004 of the Planning Code and warrants consideration for Article 10 landmark designation; and www.sfplanning.org
+- 1. WHEREAS, on September 18, 2013, the Historic Preservation Commission added the Peace Pagoda and Peace Plaza at 1610 Geary Boulevard to its Landmark Designation Work Program; and - 2.
+WHEREAS, Planning Department Preservation staff meeting the Secretary of the Interior's Professional Qualification Standards prepared the Landmark Designation Report for the Peace Pagoda and Peace Plaza at 1610 Geary Boulevard, which was reviewed by Planning Department Preservation Coordinator, Tim Frye, for accuracy and conformance with the purposes and standards of Article 10; and - 3.
+WHEREAS, the Historic Preservation Commission, at its regular meeting of June 21, 2017, reviewed Department staff's analysis of the Peace Pagoda and Peace Plaza at 1610 Geary Boulevard's historical significance pursuant to Article 10 as part of the Landmark Designation Case Report dated June 21, 2017 and initiated landmark designation through Resolution No. 876; and - 4.
+WHEREAS, the Historic Preservation Commission finds that the Landmark Designation Case Report for the Peace Pagoda and Peace Plaza dated June 21, 2017 is in the form prescribed by the Historic Preservation Commission and contains supporting historic, architectural, and/or cultural documentation; and - 5.
+WHEREAS, the Historic Preservation Commission determined that, due to public comments provided after Resolution No. 876 was adopted, landmark designation of the Peace Pagoda, in Assessor's Parcel No. 0700, Lot 023, but not the Peace Plaza surrounding the Peace Pagoda, in Assessor's Parcel No. 0700, Lot 022, is appropriate at this time; and - 6.
+WHEREAS, the Historic Preservation Commission finds that the Peace Pagoda at 1610 Geary Boulevard conveys its significant architectural qualities as the work of a master architect, Yoshiro Taniguchi, while employing a Modernist style based on traditional Japanese forms; and - 7.
+WHEREAS, the Historic Preservation Commission finds that the Peace Pagoda at 1610 Geary Boulevard conveys its historical significance for its association with the redevelopment of www.sfplanning.org

+Japantown, serving as a visual landmark and embodiment of the community's identity and perseverance in the face of adversity;

-- 8. WHEREAS, the Historic Preservation Commission finds that the boundaries and the list of character-defining features, as identified in the Landmark Designation Report, should be considered for preservation under the proposed landmark designation as they relate to the property's historical significance and retain historical integrity; and - 9.
-WHEREAS, the proposed designation is consistent with the General Plan priority policies pursuant to Planning Code section 101.1 and furthers Priority Policy No. 7, which states that historic buildings be preserved, for reasons set forth in the June 21, 2017 Case Report; and - 10.
-WHEREAS, the Department has determined that landmark designation is exempt from environmental review, pursuant to CEQA Guidelines Section 15308 (Class Eight Categorical); and
+- 8. WHEREAS, the Historic Preservation Commission finds that the Peace Pagoda at 1610 Geary Boulevard meets the eligibility requirements of Section 1004 of the Planning Code and warrants consideration for Article 10 landmark designation; and - 9.
+WHEREAS, the Historic Preservation Commission finds that the boundaries and the list of character-defining features of the Peace Pagoda, as identified in the Landmark Designation Report, should be considered for preservation under the proposed landmark designation as they relate to the property's historical significance and retain historical integrity; and - 10.
+WHEREAS, the proposed designation is consistent with the General Plan priority policies pursuant to Planning Code section 101.1 and furthers Priority Policy No. 7, which states that historic structures be preserved, for reasons set forth in the June 21, 2017 Landmark Designation Case Report; and - 11.
+WHEREAS, the Planning Department has determined that landmark designation is exempt from environmental review, pursuant to CEQA Guidelines Section 15308 (Class Eight Categorical); and

-THEREFORE BE IT RESOLVED that the Historic Preservation Commission hereby recommends to the Board of Supervisors approval of the landmark designation of 1610 Geary Boulevard, Assessor's Block 0700, Lots 022 and 023 pursuant to Article 10 of the Planning Code.
+THEREFORE BE IT RESOLVED that the Historic Preservation Commission hereby recommends to the Board of Supervisors approval of the landmark designation of the Peace Pagoda at 1610 Geary Boulevard, Assessor's Parcel No. 0700, Lot 023 pursuant to Article 10 of the Planning Code.

-I hereby certify that the foregoing Resolution was adopted by the Historic Preservation Commission at its meeting on August 16, 2017.
+I hereby certify that the foregoing Resolution was adopted by the Historic Preservation Commission at its meeting on December 6, 2017.